sapporo-wes/sapporo-service/docs/architecture.md

 - `ERR` -> `SYSTEM_ERROR` (unexpected failure)
 - `SIGHUP/SIGINT/SIGQUIT/SIGTERM` -> `SYSTEM_ERROR` (killed by system)
+- Unknown signals -> `SYSTEM_ERROR` with exit code 1 (catch-all)
 - `USR1` -> `CANCELED` (user-requested cancellation)
 - Non-zero exit from a `run_<engine>()` function -> `EXECUTOR_ERROR`

+RO-Crate metadata is generated only on the success path (`COMPLETE` state).
+Error and cancellation paths (`SYSTEM_ERROR`, `EXECUTOR_ERROR`, `CANCELED`) skip RO-Crate generation because it is a heavyweight operation (Python startup, file hashing, optional Docker-based tools) and its preconditions may not be satisfied in error states.

 ### Adding a New Engine